Aummul-B/Machine-Learning/README.md

         ![alt text](https://github.com/sprataps/Machine-Learning/blob/master/Student%20Intervention/Internet.JPG)

       * Goal is to identify students who might need early intervention.
 Classification is done to classify students in either of the two           categories based on 30 features.
+Target value is either the student passed (passed='yes') or not (passed='no').

     5. Others:
       * Gradient Descent implementation (Python)